 liz assess is just one part of our liz suite modules that make up the software suite to automate and revolutionize the insurance industry.
 Our tools were built with augmentation in mind.
 At thinktum, we define augmentation as the partnership developed between artificial intelligence and humans.
 Many refer to it as human-assisted AI, but we would argue it’s more human-steered AI.
 Human minds are complex and capable of incredible ideas and functions, but humans require rest and brains can be negatively affected by mood, fatigue, and negative external stimuli.
 We believe that augmentation is a collaboration or an alliance and without humans, AI is simply another tool, like a bicycle.
 It’s useful but still needs a human to ride it for it to work.
 Learn more about this partnership in Augmentation, the alliance of an era.

 Now imagine the freedom that underwriters will encounter when using liz assess.
 They can spend their time ensuring liz is working to the best of its ability, and have the time and energy to complete tasks that require a human touch, like designing new insurance products, or focusing on the applicants and files that just need more care and attention.
 Clients are happier because they either get a verdict on their application quickly, or get the personalized attention they need to complete the process.
 Either way, your customers’ happiness quotient raises, along with your underwriters’ job satisfaction.
 That looks like a win-win-win situation to us.

 We believe the Underwriter of the Future will do very little actual underwriting.
 With tools such as liz assess, it just isn’t necessary.
 And isn’t that the goal of technology?
 To look after the tasks we find difficult, routine, and mundane, so we can explore new ideas and make life and business easier for those around us?

-Find out more on our LinkedIn page, or call us for a demo today!
+Find out more on our LinkedIn page, or contact us for a demo today!

 [i] Chris Baraniuk, The female code-breakers who were left out of history books, BBC Future (2017)